 - Cyclo: Cyclo has been a common means of transportation in Vietnam for decades.
 Nowadays, it’s used in tourism.
 It’s an one-of-a-kind experience to observe the city on a cyclo, at your own pace.
 The biggest cyclo brand in Hanoi is Sans-Souci (which means ‘No Worries’) with 160 cyclos ready to go.
 Call them at: 043 9281 248.

-- Get a local friend and ask him/her to drive you around the city for private and authentic experiences.
+- Book a city tour and ask your private guide to drive you around the city for private and authentic experiences.

 Things to do in Hanoi’s Old Quarter